jbufu/rpscala/README.md

 `openid_identifier` is used to populate the ID/URL form field

-`openid_version`: "v1" selects and forces only use of OpenID v1, "v2" - only OpenID v2
+`openid_version`: "v1" selects and forces only use of OpenID v1, "v2" - only OpenID v2; default (if this entry is not specified) is to prefer v2 and fallback to v1

 `openid_immediate`: if "true" sends checkid_immediate OpenID requests (instead of checkid_setup); defaults to false